wangzhongkuo/notes/tomcat8.5.8/compile-src.md

 		</dependency>
 	</dependencies>
 ```
-- now most of the errors have been resolved, don't happy too early, you'll find the CookieFilter.java is a missing class in your project, all i can say, copy、copy and copy
+- now, most of the errors have been resolved, but you could find the CookieFilter.java is a missing class in your project, copy this.

 ```java
 /*